IBM/localK8Dev/README.md

 The IP address and port number on your workstation obviously may be different.
 You can copy and paste the url that you get into your browser and the guestbook application should appear.
-You can also leave off the `--url` option and minikube will open your browser with the url for you.
+You can also leave off the `--url` option and minikube will open your default browser with the url for you.

 ## Modifying the application